danskernesdigitalebibliotek/dpl-react/docs/architecture/adr-008-error-handling.md

 An [Error Boundary](https://react.dev/reference/react/use#displaying-an-error-to-users-with-error-boundary).
 was already implemented but we were lacking two important features:

-* Every app shouldn't show its error in there own scope.
+* Every app shouldn't show its error in their own scope.
 We wanted to centralise the error rendering for the end user
 * All errors should NOT be caught by the Error Boundary an thereby blocking the whole app.